 Minnesota Private Colleges' Job & Internship Fair

-The Minnesota Private College Job & Internship Fair is geared toward sophomores and juniors seeking summer internships as well as current seniors seeking opportunities to get a jump start on finding full time careers and employment upon graduation.
+The Minnesota Private College Job & Internship Fair is geared toward sophomores and juniors seeking summer internships as well as current seniors seeking full time careers and employment upon graduation.

-- Employers from over 200 organizations will be available to discuss potential internship and career opportunities within all academic disciplines.
+- Employers from 200+ organizations will be available to discuss potential internship and career opportunities within all academic disciplines.

 - Organizations represent the human service, nonprofit, government sectors, and for-profit/business organizations.